SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper-tuto.md

 To activate self-collision you need to define speciallly the geometries for which collions are checked and handled.
-This can be done by adding the following code to your scene.
+This can be done by adding ..autolink::STLIB::CollisionMesh as in the following:
 <div>
 ```python
 ## ...
 Same imports as in step 3 ...